HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/qradar.md

 	3	Assign API Permissions (API Permissions > Add a permission):

         ◦	Microsoft Graph > Application permissions:
-	    ⁃	SecurityEvents.Read.All (for Microsoft Defender XDR alerts via Graph Security API) ⁃	Optional (if using Entra ID P2): Directory.Read.All, IdentityRiskyUser.Read.All, IdentityRiskEvent.Read.All, Reports.Read.All
+            ⁃	SecurityEvents.Read.All (for Microsoft Defender XDR alerts via Graph Security API) ⁃	Optional (if using Entra ID P2 or E5): Directory.Read.All, IdentityRiskyUser.Read.All, IdentityRiskEvent.Read.All, Reports.Read.All
             ⁃	Optional (for future-proofing audit log access via Graph): AuditLog.Read.All

         ◦	APIs my organization uses > Search for Office 365 Management APIs > Application permissions:
             ⁃	ActivityFeed.Read (to read unified audit logs) ⁃	ActivityFeed.ReadDlp (to read DLP events)
                 # note:  These permissions are not part of the Microsoft Graph API; they are listed under the Office 365 Management APIs in the Azure AD App Registration portal, and is for Microsoft 365 Unified Audit Log via Office 365 REST API which still uses Office 365 REST API

             # After selecting the permissions, Grant admin consent for the tenant so that the app can access these scopes without user interaction.
 This registration will be used by QRadar to pull M365 audit logs and Defender alerts via Graph API.

 ## Enable Microsoft 365 Logging Services